Legal Resources

 Similarly, blockchain participants with market power must also avoid any horizontal collusion with members from other blockchains and non-blockchains when vertically dealing with suppliers or customers.
 A boycott not to deal with upstream or downstream entities, without a legitimate business justification, will create risk of antitrust liability.

-b.
 Exclusionary Conduct

 If you—or a competitor—has a sizeable share of the market, your (or your competitor's) conduct might be that of a monopolist subject to U.S. antitrust laws.
 But monopoly by itself isn't illegal.
 Rather, a company must use its monopoly power to willfully maintain that power through anticompetitive exclusionary conduct.
 Thus, a monopolization claim requires the following:

-• The possession of monopoly power in the relevant market––i.e. the ability to control output or raise prices profitability above those that would be charged in a competitive market; and
+• The possession of monopoly power in the relevant market––i.e., the ability to control output or raise prices profitability above those that would be charged in a competitive market –and–

 Finally, the monopolist may have a legitimate business justification for behaving in a way that prevents other firms from succeeding in the marketplace.
 For instance, the monopolist may be competing on the merits in a way that benefits consumers through greater efficiency or a unique set of products or services.

-i.
 Refusal to Deal

-Antitrust claims for a refusal to deal with a competitor are challenging under US antitrust laws.
-They require a preexisting voluntary and presumably profitable course of dealing between the monopolist and rival and that the monopolist’s discontinuation of the preexisting course of dealing must suggest a willingness to forsake short-term profits to achieve an anti-competitive end.
+Antitrust claims for a refusal to deal with a competitor are challenging under U.S. antitrust laws.
+They require a preexisting voluntary and presumably profitable course of dealing between the monopolist and rival and that the monopolist's discontinuation of the preexisting course of dealing must suggest a willingness to forsake short-term profits to achieve an anticompetitive end.

 Although a company generally has no duty to deal with its rivals, courts have found antitrust liability when a monopolist refused to sell a product to a competitor that it made available to others, or when a monopolist had a prior course of dealing with the competitor but then terminated the relationship without any legitimate business reason.

-Applied to the web3 world, this means that the validators of a blockchain could face antitrust scrutiny only if they had monopoly power, and (i) they previously allowed a competitor access to its blockchain but later agreed to exclude that rival, or (ii) sacrifice short-term profits without a reasonable business justification.
-This is, of course, unlikely considering the decentralized structure of blockchains and their need for gas fees to keep validators’ business profitable and the chain secured.
+Applied to the web3 world, this means that the validators of a blockchain could face antitrust scrutiny only if they had monopoly power, and (1) they previously allowed a competitor access to its blockchain but later agreed to exclude that rival, or (2) they sacrifice short-term profits without a reasonable business justification.
+This is, of course, unlikely considering the decentralized structure of blockchains and their need for gas fees to keep validators' business profitable and the chain secured.
 When the validators are decentralized, they are not a single economic entity for purposes of the antitrust laws.
 But the risk would still differ depending on the blockchain and the level of decentralization.

-ii.
 Exclusive Dealing

 An exclusive-dealing agreement occurs when a seller agrees to sell all or substantially all of its output of a particular product or service to a particular buyer or a buyer agrees to buy all or substantially all of its needs for a particular product or service from a particular seller.
-If one of the parties to the agreement is a monopolist or near-monopolist, antitrust rules may apply when the exclusive-dealing agreement is exclusionary conduct used to unlawfully acquire or maintain monopoly power.
+If one of the parties to the agreement is a monopolist or near-monopolist, antitrust rules may apply when the exclusive dealing agreement is exclusionary conduct used to unlawfully acquire or maintain monopoly power.
 This usually takes the form of a monopolization or attempted monopolization claim.
 An exclusive dealing claim can also arise under Section 1 of the Sherman Act for an agreement that includes one entity with mere market power (which is less than monopoly power).

 Participants with market power should thus consider any exclusive relationship within their blockchain that has an exclusionary effect.
-This includes restrictions (i) to only use one blockchain––because companies using blockchains are expected to compete with other companies using blockchains and non-blockchain technology when they offer similar applications; or (ii) to use smart contracts to impose loyalty rebates and other barriers to switch between blockchains, among many others.
-This could be particularly problematic if participants within a blockchain have a hard time switching to other blockchains and non-blockchain competitors offering the same applications, perhaps because of the validators’ market power and the existence of network effects.
+This includes restrictions (1) to only use one blockchain––because companies using blockchains are expected to compete with other companies using blockchains and non-blockchain technology when they offer similar applications; or (2) to use smart contracts to impose loyalty rebates and other barriers to switch between blockchains, among many others.
+This could be particularly problematic if participants within a blockchain have a hard time switching to other blockchains and non-blockchain competitors offering the same applications, perhaps because of the validators' market power and the existence of network effects.

-iii.
 Tying

-When a seller requires buyers to purchase a second product or service as a condition of obtaining a first product or service, it may run afoul of US antitrust laws.
+When a seller requires buyers to purchase a second product or service as a condition of obtaining a first product or service, it may run afoul of U.S. antitrust laws.
 This is called a tying agreement.

 A typical tying arrangement is when a seller with market power for a product (the "tying" item) requires any customer buying that item to also purchase a second item (the "tied" item).
 The market for the tied item is usually competitive and the seller is using its market power for the first item (the "tying" item) to increase sales in the competitive market for the second item.
 This tying arrangement may present competitive problems because alternative sellers of the second item—the tied product—may find themselves foreclosed from competing because buyers are coerced into buying a product from the first seller because the buyers may need the product in which the seller has market power (the first product).
 It may be the only way buyers can obtain the second item—by also buying the first product from the seller.